The third year of Advanced Technology – checklist (for generations 2013 and later (TOM))

 During your appointment with the group’s contact person it is important that you are well-prepared, and that you get your questions answered.
 At this point it is also essential that you talk about planning, this is especially important if for example you need to take a subject parallel to doing your B-assignment, or if you want to continue during the summer.

-Hand in the form at BOZ-AT (Buitenhorst 217/218) addressed to the board of examiners AT, this has to be done no later than a month before you wish to start your assignment.
+After you finished the application in Mobility Online, your bachelor assignment will be discussed by the board of examiners.
 After the meeting of the board of examiners you will receive a letter/e-mail stating whether your bachelor assignment has been approved of and who the external examiner in your bachelor assignment committee will be.
-After you have received approval from the board of examiners you can start your bachelor assignment.
+After you have received approval from the board of examiners you are allowed to start your bachelor assignment.

 More information on the bachelor assignment, and the way it will be assessed, can be found below.